Rajkumar-Raj/API-GateWay-YARP/README.md

 ````

-Routes: Define the different paths the API Gateway will match.
+**Routes**: Define the different paths the API Gateway will match.
 Here, we have two services: Finance and Inventory.
-Clusters: Define the services the API Gateway routes to.
+**Clusters**: Define the services the API Gateway routes to.
 Each cluster has destinations that point to the actual backend services.

 4. Update Program.cs to Add YARP Middleware
 Open the Program.cs file to configure the API Gateway and register the YARP middleware.
-Here’s the code you need to add.
+Hereâ€™s the code you need to add.

 ````
 var builder = WebApplication.CreateBuilder(args);